zustin-lu/lab-js-module/webpack/tree-shaking/README.md

 Static analysis is a powerful technique for ensuring code quality, improving performance, and reducing the likelihood of runtime errors, and it's an integral part of modern software development practices.

-### ESModule vs CommonJS in module system design - Comparison
+### ESModule vs CommonJS module system design - Comparison

 **ES Modules (ESM)**